azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-Let's create an IAM role so our lambda can access DynamoDB.
+Let's create an IAM role so our Lambda can access DynamoDB.
 Create a role with a trust policy from a file using this AWS CLI command (you installed AWS CLI, right?):

 ```sh
 aws iam create-role --role-name LambdaServiceRole --assume-role-policy-document file://lambda-trust-policy.json
 ```

-If everything went file, then the role will be created.
-Compare your results with the one below which has the trust policy content under `AssumeRolePolicyDocument` *in addition* to the identifiers of the newly created role: the role ID, name and `Arn`.
+If everything went fine, then the role will be created.
+Compare your results with next one, which has the trust policy content under `AssumeRolePolicyDocument` *in addition* to the identifiers of the newly created role: the role ID, name, and `Arn`.
 Here's my result.
-You result will have different IDs.
+Yours will have different IDs.
+Write down the role Arn somewhere so you have it handy.

 ```js